 - Between Bytes: 120 seconds timeout between bytes in a connection already established.

-2. How to set up Load Balancer
+2. Load Balancer Configuration

-To set up Azion Load Balancer:
+To set up Azion Load Balancer, follow the guidelines below:

-- Select Load Balancer as Origin Type.
+- Select Load Balancer in the Origin Type field;

 Didn’t find what you were looking for?
 Open a support ticket.